plotterpeople/plotterpeople.github.io/_posts/2018-12-19-plotter-people-1.md

 <div class="speaker-description">
 #### Lenore Edman: Plotter Projects of Evil Mad Scientist Laboratories

-A history of projects that [EMSL](https://www.evilmadscientist.com/) has done with plotters all the way up through to the AxiDraw.
+A history of plotter projects that [EMSL](https://www.evilmadscientist.com/) has worked on, from the first e-paper plotter they made in 2007 to the wildly popular AxiDraw.

 Lenore Edman is a maker of exceptional writing and drawing machines at Evil Mad Scientist Laboratories in Sunnyvale, California.
 Follow her on Twitter at